solid/solid-spec/UserStories/PrivateSharing.md

 WHERE { <#me> as:ping ?where }
 ```

-If the server does not understand the query, it just returns the full document, which is may just take longer for the server to receive, if the remote resource is very long. ( see [discussion on http-wg list](https://lists.w3.org/Archives/Public/ietf-http-wg/2015AprJun/0317.html) ) .
+If the server does not understand the query, it just returns the full document by default - that is what most servers will do actually do.
 This still needs to be finalised by ldp and http-wg.
+A more interesting type of query is probably the SPARQL "DESCRIBE" query which gives the minimal bounded graph around the URI.

-The response may in the best of case just be one short line
+The response may then in the best of case just be one short line:

 ```Turtle
 @prefix solid: <http://solid.info/notification/ping#> .